itsbanjo/concession-kiosk-demo/readme.md

 ## Requirements:

-1. A running OpenShift
+1. A running OpenShift, minimum OpenShift Local
 2. A working access to access.redhat.com for registering the VM to Red Hat using the *Red Hat Developer Subscription for Individual*.
-3. The pool ID for your *Red Hat Developer Subscription for Individual* maybe required in *config.yaml* to successfully register the VM if your account contains subscriptions already.
+3. The pool ID for your *Red Hat Developer Subscription for Individual* maybe required in *config.yaml* to successfully register the VM if you want to register the hosts in a specific subscriptions.
 4. If you have a working Red Hat Satellite, you can use the ActivationKeys to register.
 Otherwise, the playbook will switch to manual subscription using your username and password.
+(Optional)
 5. If you choose VSphere to deploy the VMs, a working account to successfully provision a VM is required.
-6. Create an ansible vault file named ***.majikmike*** before starting the provisioning process and should contain the following variables listed below:
+6. You **must** Create an ansible vault file named ***.majikmike*** before starting the provisioning process and should contain the following variables listed below:

        $ ansible-vault create .majikmike